nguyenph88/Stockometry/FAQs.md

 ## 📈 A patient analyst, not a hyperactive trader

 ### Q: With the algorithm, some days it does not have any signal in the report.
 Is it a bug?
-I thought its supposed to give some signal everyday.
+I thought it's supposed to give some signals (or at least one) daily.

 **A:** Yes, that is absolutely correct and is the intended design of the algorithm.
 It's a feature, not a bug.
 The bot is designed to act like a patient analyst, not a hyperactive trader.
 Its primary goal is to identify high-confidence opportunities, and those don't happen every single day.